Trotts Hill Primary School and Nursery

-Every two weeks, the Year 6 Creative Crew members choose a new "Phrase of the Fortnight" which they share with each class from
+Every term, the Creative Crew members choose a new "Phrase of the Fortnight" which they share with each class from

 Year 1 to Year 6.

 Each week in Celebration Assembly, Madame Cornish announces the French Star of the Week.
 This accolade is given to pupils who demonstrate exceptional effort in lessons and those who are using the Phrase of the Fortnight appropriately around the school.

 Week beginning 20.3.23: Eryn in Year 6 for enthusiasm in our lesson about directions.

 Week beginning 13.3.23: Ellie in Year 4 for writing in the 3rd person.

 Week beginning 6.3.23: Joshua in Year 5 for always his beautiful Mother's Day poem.

 Week beginning 27.2.23: Karolina in Year 4 for always greeting Madame Cornish in French and asking << ça va ?>>